testillano/h2agent/README.md

   By default connections are performed when adding client endpoints.
   This option configures remote addresses to be connected on demand.

+[--traffic-client-connections <connections>]
+  Number of HTTP/2 connections per client endpoint; defaults to 1.
+  Each connection is independent.
+A single HTTP/2 connection already multiplexes thousands of concurrent streams, so increasing this is rarely needed.
+Only useful when a single connection saturates its I/O thread (very high throughput with large bodies).
+  Note: this does NOT parallelize transforms — use --traffic-client-worker-threads for CPU parallelism.

 [--traffic-client-worker-threads <threads>]
-  Number of traffic client worker threads per endpoint; defaults to 1.
+  Worker pool for client request preparation; defaults to 'nproc'.
-  Each worker creates its own HTTP/2 connection to the endpoint.
-  Requests are dispatched round-robin (sequence % threads) across workers, parallelizing response processing (transforms, JsonConstraint, etc.) while a single timer drives the configured provision rate (cps).
+  Decouples the CPS timer from transform execution: the timer thread only increments the sequence and enqueues work, while worker threads execute transforms (JSON build, regex, math, vault) and dispatch asyncSend.
+Chain continuations (next step after response) are also posted here, freeing HTTP/2 I/O threads.
+  This is the main knob for scaling client-mode throughput.

 [-V|--version]
   Program version.